aws-samples/aws-iot-fleet-provisioning/README.md

 ## Dependencies of the solution
-* Intended to be compatible with AWS Greengrass ... this solution depends on a python library (asyncio) which is only available w/ python 3.7 and above.
-Please ensure your solution has at least this version.
+* Intended to be compatible with AWS Greengrass ... this solution depends on a python library (asyncio) which is __only available w/ python 3.7 and above.__ Please ensure your solution has at least this version.

+* With any connection to IoT Core, you will require the addition of a root CA. We have included a root ca in the repo for convienence but we can't gaurantee it will remain current.
+You can download/replace the contents from the latest contents here: https://www.amazontrust.com/repository/AmazonRootCA1.pem

 * It is recommended to use the general sample provisioning template below if you want the provisioning template to create a thing in IoT Core, Activate the cert, etc. Specifically, ensure the THING node attributes are included in YOUR template if you don't use it verbatim.